Chiropractic Examination

 In many regards, a chiropractic examination is very similar to standard examination procedures administered by all health care providers.
-With that said, how chiropractors examine the structure and function of the spine and then determine specific chiropractic treatments separate chiropractic care from other disciplines.
+With that said, how chiropractors examine the structure and function of the spine and then determine specific chiropractic treatments separates chiropractic care from other disciplines.

 Chiropractic Exam of Lower Back Pain